Effective Date: January 12, 2016 - What’s new »

 If you delete your copy of a Work Chat message, this action can't be undone.
 Please note that deleting your copy of a Work Chat message from your own Evernote account won’t delete those messages from the accounts of the people with whom you were chatting.

 What Happens If Evernote Closes My Account?

-If Evernote closes your Service account due to a Terms of Service violation, then you may contact Evernote to request deletion of your data, and Evernote will evaluate such requests on a case by case basis, pursuant to our legal obligations.
+If Evernote deactivates your Evernote service account due to a Terms of Service violation, then you may contact Evernote to request deletion of your data, and Evernote will evaluate such requests on a case by case basis, pursuant to our legal obligations.

 V. Contact Us

 Evernote Corporation305 Walnut Street Redwood City, California 94063 USA Attention: Legal Department

 Evernote GmbHWalchestrasse 9 8006 Zurich, Switzerland Attention: Legal Department